How Does Immunotherapy Work?

 The goal of the field of immuno-oncology, also known as tumor immunology, is to understand exactly how the immune system interacts with the cancer, and then use that information to develop new immunotherapy treatments.

 Eligibility & Side Effects

-There is widespread interest and excitement throughout the cancer community about the potential for using immunotherapy to treat many different kinds of cancer.
+There is widespread interest and excitement throughout the cancer community about the potential for using immunotherapy for cancer.
 As researchers learn more about the interaction between our immune system and cancer, they will be able to apply that knowledge to more and more treatment options.

 Who Is Eligible for Immunotherapy?

 - Most people who receive immunotherapy today have cancers that are advanced.

 - Their cancers have either recurred and spread after primary treatment, or were diagnosed with advanced stage cancers.

 - At this time, most immunotherapy is still given in specialized cancer centers and mostly as part of a clinical trial.